bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

 -Commands run:
  'pipenv shell' was launched
-  then 'pipenv install django' was run then 'django-admin startproject djorg .' then 'pipenv install' was run for: gunicorn, psycopg2-binary, dj-database-url, python-decouple, and whitehouse
+  then 'pipenv install django' was run then 'pipenv install' was run for: gunicorn, psycopg2-binary, dj-database-url, python-decouple, and whitnoise

 -Then a requirements.txt file was made in the root folder.
 -Then to set up the database, 'pipenv install dj_database_url' was run and imprted into settings with DATABASES configured.